projectacrn/acrn-hypervisor/doc/developer-guides/asm_coding_guidelines.rst

 ASM-NC-03: Label name shall be unique
 =====================================

-Label name shall be unique with the following exception.
-Usage of local labels is allowed.
-Local label is defined with the format ``N:``, where N represents any non-negative integer.
-Using ``Nb`` to refer to the most recent previous definition of that label.
-Using ``Nf`` to refer to the next definition of a local label.
+Label name shall be unique with the following exception: Use of local labels is allowed.
+A local label is defined with the format ``N:``, where N represents any non-negative integer.
+Use ``Nb`` to refer to the most recent previous definition of that label.
+Use ``Nf`` to refer to the next definition of a local label.

 Compliant example::